 - Contributing to innovative, efficient and sustainable health systems

 - Facilitating access to better and safer healthcare for Union citizens

 Read our funding brief

 Protecting minors from the marketing of alcohol and unhealthy food & drinks

-Despite the best efforts of the BMA and other public health campaigners, the report continues to recommend that voluntary self and co-regulation by industry for the advertising of alcohol and food high in fat, sugar and salt is sufficient to tackle the rising levels of childhood obesity and the alarming levels of youth binge drinking that persist in Europe today.
+MEPs have adopted a controversial report on the revision of the EU’s Directive on Audio-Visual Media Services.
+The report recommends that voluntary self and co-regulation by industry, with regard to the advertising of alcohol and food high in fat, sugar and salt is sufficient to tackle the rising levels of childhood obesity and the alarming levels of youth binge drinking that persist in Europe today.